On Heegaard Floer minimal knots in sutured manifolds: The link Floer homology of homologically non-trivial links in

 Observe that $\sigma_1^2$ commutes with $\sigma_2$, so we may assume that the first word $w_k$ in our expression for $\beta'$ have $k=1$.
 Since $\sigma_1\sigma_2\sigma_1=\sigma_2\sigma_1\sigma_2$, for $m>0$, $w_k(\sigma_1\sigma_2)^m$ is equivalent to the words to a shorter word.
 Thus we are left only with the words $w_k:=\sigma_1^k\sigma_2$ with $1\leq k\leq 3$.
 To conclude, observe that in the spherical $3$-braid group $\sigma_1^2\sigma_3$ is conjugate to $\sigma_2^3$, which is conjugate to $\sigma_1^3$, concluding the proof, since we the dicyclic group of order twelve has six conjugacy classes.\end{proof}

 Note in particular that there are two non-isotopic spherical $3$-braid closures with $n$ components for ${1\leq n\leq 3}$.
 Martin used classifications of (classical) $3$-braid representations of the unknot in her proof that Khovanov homology detects $T(2,6)$~\cite{martin2022khovanov}.
 Similar ideas were used to deduce detection results in~\cite{binns2020knot,binns2024closures}.
 Likewise, Lemma~\ref{lem:3braidss1s2} enables us to deduce some link detection results.
+For the statement --- and the proof --- of these results we note that for an $m$-component link, $L$, $\widehat{\HFL}(L)$ carries another $m-1$-gradings (in addition to the $A_{[\Sigma]}$-grading, where $\Sigma$ is the image of $\{*\}\times S^2$ in the exterior of $L$) corresponding to evaluating relative Chern classes on homology classes $\alpha\in H_2((S^1\times S^2)\setminus \nu(L),\partial (\nu(L)))$ with non-trivial image in $H_1(\partial (\nu(L)))$.

 \sphericalthreebraids